rnpbr/opennetworking-docs/docs/en/Laboratórios/Juniper/vJunos/Monitoramento-ELK/index.md

 ## :material-tools: 3.
 Requirements

-Below are listed the minimum hardware and software requirements needed to run the lab.
-Be sure to include the essential tools, such as **Containerlab** and **Docker**, in addition to the previously created `br-lab` network. to learn more about these items, access:
+Below are the minimum hardware and software requirements to run the lab.
+Make sure to include the essential tools like **Containerlab** and **Docker**, as well as the previously created `br-lab` network.
+To learn more about these items, access:

 - [Creating the br-lab Network](../../../../Ferramentas/Primeiros passos - preparando o ambiente.md)
 -  <a target="_blank" href="https://www.docker.com/get-started/">Docker Installation</a>
 -  <a target="_blank" href="https://containerlab.dev/install/">Containerlab Installation</a>

-And have the ELK stack previously installed, to learn more about the Zabbix installation, access: [ELK Installation](../../../../Ferramentas/Elasticsearch/index.md)
+And have the ELK stack previously installed.
+To learn more about installing Zabbix, access: [ELK Installation](../../../../Ferramentas/Elasticsearch/index.md)

 ### :material-alert: Minimum Requirements Table: